jptacek/JPtacek.com/src/documents/2014/02/angularJS-IntroToRouting/index.html.md

 First, AngularJS requires a service, the [route service](http://docs.angularjs.org/api/ngRoute/service/$route) that is not part of the default Angular library.
 You will need to load a separate javascript file, ``angular-route.js``, as part of your script loading.
-For us, that looks a lot like
+This file can be downloaded as part of minified file from the [AngularJS.Org](http://www.angularjs.org) site or via CDN.
+After downloading, we update our scripts reference to include the routing file as so

 ```xml
 <script type="text/javascript" src="../js/lib/angular-route.min.js"></script>